 - Establish custody or visitation rights for the child's other parent.

 Whether you're a mother or a father, establishing paternity in California can enable your child to receive additional support and live a happier, healthier life.

-At Feinberg & Waller, APC, our Calabasas paternity lawyers more than a decade of experience representing parties on both sides of paternity cases.
+At Feinberg & Waller, APC, our current Calabasas paternity lawyers have over 150 years of combined legal experience representing parties on both sides of paternity cases.
 We can help you establish paternity for your child or defend you against an unjustified paternity order.